-These soft, chewy, spicy, fruit & nut studded Hot Cross Cookies have all the flavours of a hot cross bun in cookie form!
+Soft, chewy, spicy, fruit & nut studded Hot Cross Cookies!
+All the flavours of a hot cross bun in quick and easy to make cookie form!

-My Hot Cross Cookies are incredibly flavourful and spiced to absolute perfection.
-They are soft, flecked with chewy raisins and crunchy walnuts then topped with delicious vanilla flavoured white crosses.
-Hot cross buns in cookie form!
-How cool is that?
+Theses hot cross buns in cookie form are spiced to perfection, soft, flecked with chewy raisins and crunchy walnuts, and topped with delicious vanilla flavoured white crosses.

 - 2 tablespoons ground flax seed

-- 1/4 cup chopped walnuts (optional but adds great texture)
+- ¼ cup (30 grams) chopped walnuts (optional but adds great texture)

-- Preheat oven to 350°F and line a cookie sheet with parchment paper or a Silpat
+- Preheat oven to 350°F and line a cookie sheet with parchment paper or a silicone baking mat.

-- Put all the dry ingredients, including fruit and nuts, into a mixing bowl .
+- Put all the dry ingredients, including fruit and nuts, into a large bowl

-- Add the oil and milk then stir to combine everything.
-Make sure you can't see any dry bits of flour and you scrape the bottom of the bowl well.
+- Add the oil and as much milk as you need to make a thick cookie dough (half a cup max).
+Make sure you can't see any dry bits of flour and that you scrape the bottom of the bowl well.

-- Drop mixture onto the cookie sheet.
-I use an ice-cream scoop.
+- Using an ice cream or cookie scoop, drop mixture onto the cookie sheet.
 Leave plenty of room round each one.